programa-stic/security-advisories/OLX/README.md

 ## 5. Vendor Information, Solutions and Workarounds

 Vendor fixed Login bypass using old API when it disabled Login with Facebook for the previous app version.
-Last version (4.34.2) as of 26 of November of 2015 remains vulnerable to login bypass because of deterministic sessions and insecure login procedure as well as continues to use HTTP to communicate with OLX server allowing an attacker to capture sensitive information.
+Last version (4.34.2) as of 26 of November of 2015 remains vulnerable to login bypass because of deterministic sessions and insecure login procedure.
+It also continues to use HTTP to communicate with OLX server allowing an attacker to capture sensitive information.

 ## 6. Credits